Lucianod28/Ada-project/People & Discounts.md

 ---

 Discounts and promotions are pivotal in steering customers towards stores, and indeed have a substantial impact on sales and margins.
 We have all seen those massive Black Friday (and like in various different parts of the world) sales, where stores are teeming with people.
 Intuitively, one is convinced that a price reduction has a psychological impact on customers, and helps retailers either get rid of the products on the course of their obsolescence or earn brute margins by virtue of increased sales figures.
 By means of the following analysis, we have tried to delve deeper into the impact of discounts not only on sales but also on people belonging to different categories.

 ## Impact of discounts on sales

 To study the impact of sales, we analysed the weekend sales of products belonging to four different categories mentioned below for a period of one year.
+We higlight that no specific brands were analysed.
+Rather, they were

+    Categories
+    Bag Snacks
+    Cold Cereal
+    Frozen Pizza
+    Oral Hygiene

 ####  Total sale, sale in dicount period, sale in normal period per category

 ![svg](Story_reduced_files/Story_reduced_7_0.svg)